dataviscourse2024/group-project-johnlingmoneycancer/README.md

    - Click on a cancer image to explore its incidence and mortality trends.
    - Visualizations update dynamically to highlight the selected cancer.

-2. **Dot-Based Visualization**:
+2. **Icon-Based Visualization**:
-   - Displays incidence rates using dots, simulating affected individuals in a population of 100,000.
+   - Displays incidence and mortality rates using people, simulating affected individuals in a population of 100,000.

 3. **Dynamic Filtering**:
    - Filters data by gender, age group, and race using dropdown menus.
    - Updates charts and visualizations based on selected filters.

-4. **Responsive Design**:
-   - Adapts layout for optimal viewing on various devices.

-5. **Interactive Charts**:
+4. **Interactive Charts**:
+   - U.S. maps display rates for each state.
-   - Line charts display trends over time.
+   - Line charts display trends over time for each age group.
    - Bar charts provide detailed yearly breakdowns.
    - Hover functionality to emphasize specific data points.

+5. **Responsive Design**:
+   - Adapts layout for optimal viewing on various devices.

 ---

 ## Implementation Notes
 1. **Non-Obvious Features**:
-   - **Dot Visualization Timing**: Affected dots transition into view with a delay for a smoother animation.
    - **Filter-Dependent Data Loading**: Adjusts datasets dynamically based on user-selected filters.

 2. **Data Mapping**: